Biography

 Research Interests

 My transnational research focuses on issues of validity, representation, equity, and social justice in the use of different theories (e.g., feminist, critical race, and culturally responsive) and methodologies for conducting evaluation and educational research.
 I research evaluation developed in and for Global South contexts to construct theory “from the ground” and expand current views of evaluation’s meaning, practice, and consequences.
 Much of my recent work has been based on extensive fieldwork in India.
 My published studies tackle key concerns with the equitable access to and operation of education systems in India and the United States, while illustrating my interest in working across the methodological spectrum.
 In a 2017 article in Compare, I explore the translation of critical race theory for analyzing the persisting social justice issues within India’s school system.
-In an upcoming book, Ethnography of Monitoring and Evaluation Efforts (Emerald Insight Studies in Educational Ethnography series), I discuss the considerations and benefits of ethnography for conducting research on large-scale, participatory monitoring and evaluation efforts.
+In an upcoming co-edited book, Theories Bridging Ethnography and Evaluation: Transformative, Intersectional, and Comparative Connections (Emerald Insight Studies in Educational Ethnography series), I explain the potential of combining ethnographic and evaluative work to transform educational programs and systems.

 Courses Taught

-I teach courses on evaluation theory, evaluation practice, and evaluation’s relationship to society.
-Essentially, these courses explore what evaluation is, how to do it, and why it matters.
-I enjoy working with students from different disciplines and fields of practice who are interested in the design, implementation, and evaluation of education and social programming (and policies).
+I teach courses on qualitative inquiry, writing for social research, and evaluation.
+I enjoy working with students from different disciplines and fields of practice who are interested in the design, implementation, and research and evaluation of education and social programming.
 I also value advising students on cross-cultural fieldwork, social theory, and research design.

 My experiences with social justice pedagogy and writing instruction have shaped how I approach teaching in the following ways: